Where Birds Go In The Winter

 How do birds migrate?

 The answer is one of the great mysteries of the natural world.
-Scientists speculate that the Earth's magnetic field is detectable; topography is readable; celestial bodies are signposts; adults teach their offspring (although some fly solo, at night, on a journey they've never made!), or, a combination thereof keeps birds from
+Scientists speculate that the Earth's magnetic field is detectable; topography is readable; adults teach their offspring (although some fly solo, at night, on a journey they've never made!), or, a combination thereof keeps birds from getting lost.

 ~